'We are treated like kids': Edmonton drops masking after Alberta moves to take away powers

 "This is a case where one municipality is drifting, in my view, out of their lane and into the provincial lane," he added, declining to detail when he expected Bill 4 to pass.

-Edmonton was the last remaining mask mandate in Alberta after Premier Jason Kenney dropped virtually all public health restrictions in Alberta on March 1.
+Edmonton was the last remaining mask mandate in Alberta after Premier Jason Kenney dropped virtually all public health restrictions on March 1.

 The mask bylaw was cancelled by a vote of 8-5.